needle-mirror/com.unity.cloud.assets/Documentation~/asset-database-uploader-sample.md

 The sample has the following limitations:

-* If your asset already exists in your Unity Cloud project, the sample will not update your asset nor upload the file content.
+* If your asset already exists in your Unity Cloud Project, the sample will not update your asset nor upload the file content.
 It will just skip it.
 For now, the API endpoints don't support to get the upload URL of an asset if the file and the content has not been created and uploaded as the same time than the Asset's creation.

-* Allows you to create 1 asset per 'file', you can add rules of your own to combine asset based on 'naming convention, or anything else'.
+* Allows you to create one asset per 'file', you can add rules of your own to combine asset based on 'naming convention, or anything else'.
 An example would be to combine all files that have the same letters before the first _ .
-The example of files below would create 2 assets.
+The example of files below would create two assets.

 `Marble014_8K_Roughness.png`
 `Marble014_8K_NormalGL.png`